 It’s my sincere belief that any meal or dish can be improved upon if a poached egg is placed on top.
-I’ve found that they’re good on leftover lentils and beans, salads, and even pizza.
-And it wasn’t until recently that I feel like I mastered poached eggs in the oh-yeah-I-can-get-this-right-every-time way.
+But it wasn’t until recently that I feel like I mastered poached eggs in the oh-yeah-I-can-get-this-right-every-time way.
 The secret?
 I stopped swirling the freakin’ water.
-I’d been trained to get the water simmering, then put a spoon in and swirl vigourously until you have a tornado working in the pot.
-Sorry Bill Paxton, put away your sensors, there’s no twister in my kitchen.
-Yep, I just referenced the 1996 classic cinematic adventure, Twister.
+I’d been trained to get the water simmering, then put a spoon in and swirl vigorously until you have a tornado working in the pot.

 The sauce here can sort of be thought of as a lazy-man’s hollandaise, without the massive amounts of butter.
 So maybe it’s not like hollandaise at all.
 But, it’s lemony and has a mustard kick to it, and the tarragon adds a little herbal note.
 The thing about this sauce is that it seems like it was way harder to make than it actually was.
 And doesn’t everybody like to impress their relatives at brunch?